njgeorge000158/Student-Loan-Repayment-Prediction-with-Deep-Learning/images/README.md

-This folder holds the images for the IPython Notebook, spam_detector.ipynb.
+This folder holds the images for the IPython Notebook, student_loans.ipynb.

 ----